freesewing/markdown/org/docs/sewing/on-the-fold/en.md

 <Tip>

-For an overview of all indicators on your patter, refer to the [notation legend](/docs/about/patterns/notation/)
+For an overview of all indicators on your pattern, refer to the [notation legend](/docs/about/patterns/notation/)

 </Tip>